albar965/littlenavmap-manual/en/MAPDISPLAY.md

 The user aircraft and AI or multiplayer aircraft will be shown on the map if the program is connected to a flight simulator.
 Aircraft color indicates user or AI/multiplayer aircraft and the symbol shape indicates if the aircraft is an piston/turboprop, jet or helicopter.
-The symbol outline changes to grey if an aircraft is on ground.
+The symbol outline changes to gray if an aircraft is on ground.

 AI and multiplayer aircraft on ground are shown only on small zoom distances to avoid cluttered airports.
-This means that an AI aircraft can dissapear from the map when landing on an airport.
+This means that an AI aircraft can disappear from the map when landing on an airport.

 On the lowest zoom distance all aircraft are drawn to scale as are the parking spots.
 That means you can easily check if your aircraft fits on an apron, parking spot or taxiway.